gSchool/DNA-release-2/03-Phase-2/01-five-thieves.md

 ![Making Work Visible](/__images/02_01_MakingWorkVisible.png)

-Before jumping into the **how** of _Making Work Visible_, this section helps explain the **why**.
-This section leads you through why _Making Work Visible_ will directly benefit you as an individual and as a team member.
+Before jumping into the **how** of Making Work Visible, this section helps explain the **why**.
+This section leads you through why Making Work Visible will directly benefit you as an individual and as a team member.

 ## The Five Thieves of Time